svishwa/crowdcount-cascaded-mtl/README.md

 # Other notes
 1. During training, the best model is chosen using error on the validation set.
-2. 10% of the training set is set asised for validation.
+2. 10% of the training set is set aside for validation.
 The validation set is chosen randomly.
 3. Following are the results on  Shanghai Tech A and B dataset:

                 |     |  MAE  |   MSE  |